hashicorp/terraform-provider-aws/docs/contributing/contribution-checklists.md

 ## Adding Resource Policy Support

 Some AWS components support [resource-based IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_identity-vs-resource.html) to control permissions.
-When implementing this support in the Terraform AWS Provider, we typically prefer creating a separate resource, `aws_{SERVICE}_{THING}_policy` (e.g. `aws_s3_bucket_policy`) for a few reasons:
+When implementing this support in the Terraform AWS Provider, we typically prefer creating a separate resource, `aws_{SERVICE}_{THING}_policy` (e.g. `aws_s3_bucket_policy`).
+See the [New Resource section](#new-resource) for more information about implementing the separate resource and the [Provider Design page](provider-design.md) for rationale.

-- Many of these policies require the Amazon Resource Name (ARN) of the resource in the policy itself.
-It is difficult to workaround this requirement with custom difference handling within a self-contained resource.
-- Sometimes policies between two resources need to be written where they cross-reference each other resource's ARN within each policy.
-Without a separate resource, this introduces a configuration cycle.
-- Splitting the resources allows operators to logically split their infrastructure on purely operational and security boundaries with separate configurations/modules.
-- Splitting the resources prevents any separate policy API calls from needing to be permitted in the main resource in environments with restrictive IAM permissions, which can be undesirable.

-See the [New Resource section](#new-resource) for more information about implementing the separate resource.

 ## Adding Resource Tagging Support

 AWS provides key-value metadata across many services and resources, which can be used for a variety of use cases including billing, ownership, and more.
 See the [AWS Tagging Strategy page](https://aws.amazon.com/answers/account-management/aws-tagging-strategies/) for more information about tagging at a high level.